-MRKH Syndrome (Mayer-Rokitansky-Küster-Hauser)
+MRKH Syndrome (Mayer-Rokitansky-Küster-Hauser Syndrome)

 Symptoms normally begin to show when menstruation does not begin by age 16 (primary amenorrhea).
 Although women with this condition are usually unable to carry a pregnancy, they may be able to have children with the help of assisted reproduction.

 Women with MRKH syndrome may also have abnormalities in other parts of the body.
 The kidneys may be abnormally formed or positioned, or one kidney may fail to develop (unilateral renal agenesis).
 Affected individuals commonly develop skeletal abnormalities, particularly of the spinal bones (vertebrae).
-Females with MRKH syndrome may also have hearing loss or heart defects.
+Patients with MRKH syndrome may also have hearing loss or heart defects.

 - A vaginoplasty may be performed, using a skin graft from another part of the body.